-John Frederick Amelung, New Bremen Glass Manufactory
+John Frederick Amelung and New Bremen Glass Manufactory

 ‘Die Juno’ Covered Tumbler